 Track Work Hours Without Time Format Confusion

 Manually converting time formats can slow down reporting and increase the risk of errors in scheduling, payroll, and project billing.
+When teams operate across shifts or time zones, even small misinterpretations between AM and PM can cascade into significant discrepancies.

 Frequently Asked Questions